AvsarBansal/selectionsort/README.md

-uses selection sort alogirhtim inside the game loop to visualise how the selection sort work.
+uses selection sort algorithm inside the game loop to visualise how the selection sort work.